iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 # DVC Experiments Overview

-DVC Experiments are captured automatically by DVC when [run], but can also be [saved] manually.
-Each experiment creates and tracks a variation of your data science project based on the changes in your <abbr>workspace</abbr>.
+Each DVC Experiment creates and tracks a variation of your data science project based on the changes in your <abbr>workspace</abbr>.
+They can be captured automatically when [run with DVC][run] or can be [saved directly][save] (e.g. after executing code manually).

 Experiments preserve a connection to the latest commit in the current branch (Git `HEAD`) as their parent or _baseline_, but do not form part of the regular